cdktf/cdktf-provider-azurerm/docs/eventgridEventSubscription.python.md

 ###### `string_not_in`<sup>Optional</sup> <a name="string_not_in" id="@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscription.putAdvancedFilter.parameter.stringNotIn"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscriptionAdvancedFilterStringNotIn">EventgridEventSubscriptionAdvancedFilterStringNotIn</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscriptionAdvancedFilterStringNotIn">EventgridEventSubscriptionAdvancedFilterStringNotIn</a>]

 string_not_in block.